Ontario Line: Route

-The route would turn north under the east side of Berkeley Street through Corktown station at King Street.
+The route would turn north under the east side of Berkeley Street through Distillery District station at King Street.
 Between King and Queen Streets, the line would make a broad north-to-west curve to run west under Queen Street through Moss Park station (between Shuter and Sherbourne Streets), Queen station (at Yonge Street) and Osgoode station (at University Avenue).
-The line would continue westward to a Queen–Spadina station, then diagonally southwest via a King–Bathurst station to Strachan Avenue.
+The line would continue westward to Chinatown station, then diagonally southwest via King West station to Strachan Avenue.
 The line would turn westward again, coming to the surface just west of Strachan Avenue on the north side of the railway corridor along Exhibition Place, before arriving at Exhibition station, its southwestern terminus.

 Maintenance and storage facility

-The Ontario Line maintenance and storage facility (OLMSF) will occupy a 17.5 ha site north of Overlea Boulevard, between Beth Nealson Drive and the CP Rail North Toronto Corridor.
+The Ontario Line maintenance and storage facility (OLMSF) will occupy a 17.5 ha site north of Overlea Boulevard, between Beth Nealson Drive and the CPKC Rail North Toronto Corridor.
 It will be located near the future Thorncliffe Park station.
 The facility would store 200 trains and have a maximum capacity of 250.

 Construction of the MSF would require the demolition of an Islamic centre and a shopping plaza that includes local businesses such as the popular Iqbal Halal Foods grocery store, serving the primarily Muslim population of Thorncliffe Park.
 In December 2021, Metrolinx made a $49.5 million agreement with the Islamic Society of Toronto to move to a larger facility at 20 Overlea Boulevard.
 Metrolinx also committed to help relocate businesses within Thorncliffe Park.
 However, Save TPARK, a neighbourhood group, opposed the proposed location of the MSF, calling it an unwelcome encroachment on the community.
 The group urged Metrolinx to choose another location and offer the community more affordable housing.